la2050/archive/_projects/2014/flight-of-the-angels-a-pervasive-audio-game-about-dtla.md

   Which area(s) of LA does your project benefit?:
     - Central LA
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Play” metrics?:
+    - Percentage of residents that feel safe in their neighborhoods
+    - Attendance at major league sporting events
+    - Number of residents with easy access to a “vibrant” park (Dream Metric)
+    - Number of parks with intergenerational play opportunities (Dream Metric)
+    - Number (and quality) of informal spaces for play (Dream Metric)
   impact_metrics: >-
     As we mentioned before, we think the game has the potential to move the metrics by motivating discovery.
 Our experience in our neighborhood has been